Jonathan Glazer: 2013: Under the Skin

-2019–present: The Zone of Interest
+2019: The Zone of Interest

 Glazer's fourth feature film, The Zone of Interest, based loosely on the 2014 novel by Martin Amis, premiered at the 2023 Cannes Film Festival to acclaim.
 It competed for the Palme d'Or, and won the Grand Prix and FIPRESCI Prize.
 The Zone of Interest won the Academy Award for Best International Feature Film, becoming the first British film to do so.
 The film also received three British Academy Film Awards, making it the first film to win both Best Film Not in the English Language and Outstanding British Film.

 In his acceptance speech at the 96th Academy Awards, Glazer addressed the ongoing Gaza war:

 All our choices are made to reflect and confront us in the present.
 Not to say, 'Look what they did then,' rather 'Look what we do now.'
 Our film shows where dehumanisation leads at its worst.
 It shaped all of our past and present.
 Right now, we stand here as men who refute their Jewishness and the Holocaust being hijacked by an occupation which has led to conflict for so many innocent people.
 Whether the victims of October 7th in Israel or the ongoing attack on Gaza, all the victims of this dehumanization — how do we resist?

+2026: NAZA

+Glazer served as an executive producer on NAZA, a documentary film directed by Yuval Abraham and Rachel Szor.
+The film was produced by The Guardian and James Wilson of JW Films.
+NAZA received the Special Jury Prize at the 83rd Venice International Film Festival.
+According to The Guardian, the film was shot at night on the rooftops of Tel Aviv and documents the systems behind Israel's mass killing of Palestinian civilians in Gaza.

+Influences and style

+Glazer named Stanley Kubrick as his favourite director and said he was close to Italian and Russian cinema, citing Ingmar Bergman, Rainer Werner Fassbinder, Federico Fellini, and Pier Paolo Pasolini as his greatest influences.

+Glazer's filmmaking style is defined by depictions of flawed and desperate characters; by themes such as alienation, loneliness, and individualism; and by a bold visual style which uses an omniscient perspective and dramatic music.

 Personal life

 Known to be discreet about his private life, Glazer is married to the visual effects supervisor Rachael Penfold.
-They live in Camden, North London with their three children.
+As of 2024 they were living in Camden, North London, with their three children.
 He is Jewish.
-Glazer named Stanley Kubrick as his favourite director and said he was close to Italian and Russian cinema, citing Ingmar Bergman, Rainer Werner Fassbinder, Federico Fellini, and Pier Paolo Pasolini as his greatest influences.